pwertenb/BYU-OIT-coding-challenge/README.md

 <h2>Notes</h2>

 Some handwritten walkthroughs of code are included as a .jpg, but these are limited because I accidentally erased other notes as I was going.

+The coding aspect of this project took me 3 hours.
+Testing on Windows, adding documentation and notes, and other rearranging added about 30 minutes to the total time.